 3. Use nature’s best lighting and schedule your photo shoot before sunset.
 This is the best time of day for photos so I always try to make sure that my kids have an early dinner then get dressed for pictures.
 Steer clear of mid-day shoots (unless it’s overcast) with harsh overhead lighting and funky shadows.
 If a photographer wants to shoot your family at noon, politely decline.
 Sunrise is also great but that requires a lot of work before the sun comes up so with a lot of children, that could be quite a goat show at 6:00 am.

 4. Find a photographer that has kids or comes from a family with a lot of kids.
 I love when I have photographers that are parents because I know they understand the madness.
 Before one of our favorite photographers, Emily Rose Photography, became a mother, I knew her as one of nine children.
 Who better than to work an hour with several children than a woman who lived that chaos every day of her life?
 Another great photographer I use in Jacksonville, Jaiden Photography, is a mother of three who reassures me that my children's misbehavior doesn't bother her.
 This makes us all relax which lends itself to better photos.
 As a side note, one of my close friends, Chad Martel, is a high profile, concert tour photographer who doesn’t fit into either of these categories.
-He's used to touring with Guns n Roses and photographing Playboy models but he is so laid back because he knows my expectations are so low.
-I always tell him, "Just shoot what you can and hope for the best" and I always get beautiful photos.
-Finding the right photographer for your family is so important.
+He's used to touring with Guns n Roses and Korn so I supposed toddler behavior and rockstar behavior isn't much different.
+Always ask your photographer what their experience with children is.

 5. Take the photos of the tears, the fighting, the running and the nose-picking.
 While those ones may not make the annual holiday card, they will definitely make for some laughs in years to come!
 Some of my favorite pictures are the inappropriate outtakes from photo shoots because those are the ones that tell the best stories!